 Master Gardeners of Orange County Work with JourneySchool to Develop and Guide Their Gardening Program

 Click on the link above to access more information on the following:

 Learn more about the Youth Garden Workshops designed for parents, teachers and other volunteers interested in creating or maintaining a youth garden at your school, church or other community entity.
-The Schedule and Registration for the 2013-14 classes will be announced by mid-summer.
+The Fall Workshop is scheduled for November 2nd, 2013.
+Registration is now online by clicking on the link above.
 More details and agendas will be provided via email upon registration.

 School Garden Grants

 Follow each of the links below for complete details of Garden Grants currently open for applications.
 The deadlines are listed below.
 Don’t delay, apply now:

 Whole Kids Foundation Accepting Applications for School Garden Grant Program

 In collaboration with FoodCorps, the Whole Kids Foundation is accepting applications for the School Garden Grant Program, which supports school garden projects that help students learn about complex topics such as nutrition and health, sustainability and conservation, food systems, and community awareness.